Starting Fulltime Education

 Families have the choice of when their child can start school.
 All four year olds can start full time from the September after their fourth birthday, or, depending on your child’s date of birth, there will also be the option to defer their admission until January or April.
 They can start on a full time or part time basis.
 This gives parents/carers more flexibility about when their 4 year old starts reception.

 If you choose for your child to start in January or April, it is still possible to access a free early learning place in a nursery or early years setting of your choice (15 hours per week term time).
 Please note that compulsory school starting age remains the same.
-For more information contact Primary School Admissions (see Useful Contacts at end of factsheet).
+For more information contact Primary School Admissions.

 Primary School Admissions